ndelvalle/ng-giphy/README.md

 # ng-giphy
-An angular module that leverages the awesome [giphy API](https://github.com/Giphy/GiphyAPI) to use it on angular applications
+An angular module that leverages the [giphy API](https://github.com/Giphy/GiphyAPI) to use it on angular applications

 ## Usage: